Our Favorite High-Yield

 You’ll see the highest-paying municipal and corporate bonds, mutual funds, ETFs, MLPs, even exotic securities you may never have heard of before, like BDCs, ELKs and a lot more.

-Let’s Take a Peek at The February Picks
+Let’s Take a Peek at the April Picks

-Here are just some of the 27 great new income securities—including stocks, trusts, ETFs, REITs and mutual funds—from this month’s issue.
+Here are just some of the 34 great new income investments—including stocks, mutual funds, MLPs, REITs, ETFs and more—from this month’s issue.
 You’ll get all of them in your first issue:

-- Preferred stock in a financial services company with strong earnings that has a yield of 6.39%.
+- The non-cumulative preferred stock of a financial services company with a current yield of 7.15% and a yield to redemption of 7.80%.

 You’ll receive this issue FREE when you take out a 12-month trial subscription to Dividend Digest at the rock-bottom price of $97.
 You can’t buy this work in a bookstore.